Six Summer Road Trip Safety Tips!

 Summer is here.
 If you are like me, then summer is your favorite season!
 Summer involves friends, good food on the barbeque and hours in the pool or lake, and often, road trips.

-Many families across the Midwest plan weekend or week long trips via the road.
-Summer holiday weekends also have increased numbers of motor vehicle accidents so preparing for your trip and safety are crucial first steps in a successful family road trip.
+Many families across the Midwest plan weekend or week-long trips via the road.
+Summer holiday weekends also have increased numbers of car accidents, so preparing for your trip and safety are crucial first steps in a successful family road trip.

 You’re ready for the road trip, but have you really prepared?

 Have you made sure your car is road trip ready?
 Meaning, have you had the fluids checked in your car, maintenance of your car including examination of your hoses and tires?
 You don’t want to wait for a light to come on or a rattle under the hood when you are on the highway many miles from home.
 Run your car by a local car service and make sure your vehicle is ready for the miles.

 We generally think of winter weather kids, but you definitely need a survival kid for your summer travel, including such items as water, non-perishable food, flashlight, first aid kit, multi-purpose tool, cell phone, emergency contact numbers, and pertinent medical documentation for any family member with health conditions—See what you should include in a Disaster Kit.
 (American Red Cross)

 There are particular things you should consider before taking Fido or Fee-Fee with you.
 Considerations of Preparing to Travel with Your Pet.
 Long hours in a moving vehicle can be rough on animals.
 You have to consider the age, size, temperament of your pet before taking them on long trips.
 Some pets are miserable if traveling long distances, which can make your road trip miserable as well.
 If you do decide to take your pet, you have to pack as you would for any other family member.